-Singapore’s multi cultural diversity is reflected in the variety of local cuisine it offers, from Chinese to Malay, Indian to Peranankan.
-Religious dietary do exists such as Muslims do not eat pork and Hindus do not eat beef.
+Singapore's multi cultural diversity is reflected in the variety of local cuisine it offers, from Chinese to Malay, Indian to Peranankan.
+There are some who have religious dietary restrictions, such as Muslims do not eat pork, Hindus do not eat beef.
 Vegetarians take only non-meat products for either health or religious reasons.

 Singaporean cuisine has been promoted as an attraction for tourists by the Singapore Tourism Board, as a major attraction alongside its shopping.
-The government organises the Singapore Food Festival in July to celebrate Singapore’s cuisine.
+The government organises the annual Singapore Food Festival in July to celebrate Singapore's cuisine.
 The multiculturalism of local food, the ready availability of international cuisine and styles, and their wide range in prices to fit all budgets at all times of the day and year helps create a "food paradise".
 Mr. Chan Hon Meng, a Singapore chef, is the proud owner of the world's first Michelin-starred hawker stall.

 Knowing the best hawker stalls in town is a must and one of the best sources are taxi drivers.
 You eat excellent on a small budget but you can also indulge in the best Asian and International food for a fortune.

 Stay away from places frequented by tourists unless the place has been recommended by a Singaporean.
 So when a place is crowded with locals and there is a queue at the reception you can be sure there is value for money!